Which Hand Wears the Wedding Band? May 24, 2021 – Posted in: Jewelry Blog

 Fortunately, someone already thought about this.
 A simple and elegant method of ending up with the correct ring in the correct place on your wedding day was devised long ago.
 Read More about Engagement Ring Placement.

-Reasons For Wearing Your Wedding Band on a Different Finger
+Reasons For Wearing Your Wedding Band on a Different Hand

 Placing the wedding band on the fourth finger of the left hand is a tradition, not a law.
-It’s a nice tradition, and one which is nice to observe, but you may have compelling reasons for switching fingers or even hands.
+It’s a nice tradition, and one which is nice to observe, but you may have compelling reasons for switching hands (or fingers).

 We do almost everything with our hands.

 We use them all day, every day, for tasks ranging from the most menial to the most complex.
-This makes it inevitable that we will occasionally damage them.
+This makes it inevitable that we will occasionally hurt them.

 At that point, it may be necessary to move your wedding band from your ring finger.
 You can, if you wish, remove it altogether until such time that you can wear it comfortably again.
-Or you could simply move it to another finger.
+Or you could simply move it to the other hand.

 As we say above, the wearing of a wedding band on a particular finger is a tradition.
 Neither the band nor your marriage loses any importance if you ever move or remove it.